amaragh/readme-generator/README.md

 ## Installation

-Clone the repo, they from the command line, run `npm install` in the project's root directory to download any dependencies.
+Clone the repo, then from the command line, run `npm install` in the project's root directory to download any dependencies.

 ## Usage

 The demo recording can be found [here](https://youtu.be/5PoZYLOz7u8).

 Provide instructions and examples for use.
 Include screenshots as needed.